 Hints: The A1 Keyboard assembly is held to the front panel by TX-10 screws and the cursor control knob.
 Use a 1/16-inch allen wrench to remove the knob.
+Ordering Replacement Parts: see chapter 10, "Replaceable Parts".

 Chapter 3, Repair A1 Front Panel (includes keyboard)